halfer/TemplateSystem/README.md

 0.1 - Initial version which ran everything from the constructor.
 Since this isn't ideal for unit-testing, I changed this in the master branch so that the primary activity of the constructor is called separately.

 0.2 (current master) - now supports preExecute, execute and postExecute points at which controller code can be run.
 Logic being run in the constructor is still possible, but deprecated.
+Now requires 5.3 to solve conflicting naming problems between backwards-incompatible versions.

 General
 -------